stevedonovan/winapi/readme.md

     winapi.shell_exec(nil,'notepad','wina.lua',nil,winapi.SW_MINIMIZE)

-For fine control over console programs, use `winapi.spawn` - you pass it the command-line, and receive two values; a process object and a file object.
+For fine control over console programs, use @{spawn_process} - you pass it the command-line, and receive two values; a process object and a file object.
 You monitor the process with the first, and can read from or write to the second.

-    > proc,file = winapi.spawn 'cmd /c dir /b'
+    > proc,file = winapi.spawn_process 'cmd /c dir /b'
     > = file:read()
     bonzo.lc
     cexport.lua